lingbozhang/intellgraph/template license/README_template.md

 Do you believe in test-driven development, or at the very lest — write your tests *together* with the feature code?
 If so you'd want to start your project pre-integrated with a good testing framework.

-Divider is a minimal project that's kept deliberately very small.
+IntellGraph is a minimal project that's kept deliberately very small.
 When you build it using CMake/make (see below) it generates:

  1. A tiny **static library** `lib/libdivision.a`,
- 2. **A command line binary `bin/divider`**, which links with the library,
+ 2. **A command line binary `bin/IntellGraph`**, which links with the library,
- 3. **An executable unit test** `bin/divider_tests`  using [Google Test library](https://github.com/google/googletest).
+ 3. **An executable unit test** `bin/IntellGraph_tests`  using [Google Test library](https://github.com/google/googletest).
  4. **An optional BASH build script** `./run.sh` that is also used by the Travis CI.